Praying “In the Spirit” by Praying in Tongues

 •• Praying in the spirit is an opportunity to set our typically dominant intellectual focus aside and pray to God from deep within, at the spirit-to-Spirit level.
 Our spirit is in intimate contact with the Holy Spirit, where the deepest communion between God and man occurs.

-Romans 8:16, KJV The [Holy] Spirit itself beareth witness with our spirit...
+Romans 8:16, ESV The [Holy] Spirit himself bears witness with our spirit...

 1 Corinthians 14:15, KJV What is it then?
 I will pray with the spirit, and I will pray with the understanding also: I will sing with the spirit, and I will sing with the understanding also.

-•• We can have a balanced prayer life, utilizing both our intellect (the known) and our spirit.
+•• We can have a balanced prayer life, utilizing both our intellect and our spirit, praying in the spirit and with understanding.

 1 Corinthians 14:16-17, KJV Else when thou shalt bless with the spirit, how shall he that occupieth the room of the unlearned say Amen at thy giving of thanks, seeing he understandeth not what thou sayest?
 [17] For thou verily givest thanks well, but the other is not edified.

-•• When praying in tongues you may be blessing and thanking the Lord well.
+•• When you pray in tongues you may be blessing and thanking the Lord well.

 •• In closing, permit me to comment briefly on a few verses in the book of Revelation.
 While not directly speaking of tongues, these Scriptures give us some further enlightenment on the general benefits of being “in the Spirit”.